AndreasChristensen89/salary_struggle/README.md

 Has a classmethod active_char_to_leaderboard which takes the character as a parameter, creates an empty entry, adds in all fields from character, and saves the cls entry.

-Has a classmethod calculate_score that adds all intellect, coding, charm, endurance, and day, from the ActiceCharacter model.
+Has a classmethod calculate_score that adds all intellect, coding, charm, endurance, day, and money from the ActiceCharacter model.
+Day is subtracted from 30, which is the end day, resulting in higher number the fewer days.
+Days is the most valuable integer, so it's multiplied by three.
+Money is divided by 1000 to limit score.

-Has a classmethod leaderboard_check to see if score is in top 10, and if so then adds the score
+Has a classmethod leaderboard_check to see if score is in top 10, and if so then adds the score.
+First checks for double entry, same user and same score.
+Same user may get same score, but this is unlikely and I decided to not include these since board is limited to 10 entries.

 ### 4. Order - stores objects for each order
 Fields